DorothyTamYiLing/GWarrange/documents/pipeline_and_output_files_description.md

 7. kmer_with_ID_E_issue_k.txt (blast hit of k-mers that do not fulfill criteria 3) <sup> 1 </sup>

-8. filterk_out_summary.txt (table summary fo each k-mer that do not fulfill criteria 1-4)
+8. filterk_out_summary.txt (table summary fo each k-mer that do not fulfill criteria 1-4), with columns as follow:

 column "abs_gen_k" refers to k-mers in kmer_with_missinggenomes.txt